tnhu/kanji/README.md

 #### data-cfg

 This data attribute is used to pass an extra parameter/configuration into your component.
-Declare it under data-cfg="VALUE".
+Declare it under `data-cfg="VALUE"`.
 VALUE can be anything.

 ``` html
 <div data-com="MyExampleComponent" data-cfg="{ 'foo': 'bar' }">